Repair, 2024, watercolor and pen on paper, 7 x 18 inches.

 IMAGES

-The images below show a selection of works made between 2014 and 2023 — drawings, embroidery pieces, collages assembled with hand-cut and painted papers, and low-relief wood wall sculptures.
+The images below show a selection of works made between 2014 and 2024 — drawings, embroidery pieces, collages assembled with hand-cut and painted papers, and low-relief wood wall sculptures.
+The works on paper are fitted in handmade wood frames by Smallworks, SF.

 A Language for the Commons, 2021, installation view, Sarah Shepard Gallery